agorischek/elementory/README.md

 ```

 ## Adding attributes
-HTML attributes can be passed in as properties of an object:
+HTML attributes can be passed in as object properties of the `attributes` argument:
 ```js
 element("a","Confirm",{
     class:"important",